wwanxh/homebridge-tuya-web/README.md

 The `defaults` has these properties:

-- `id` The id for the device that is registered in the Android/iOS App.
+- `id` The name or id for the device that is registered in the Android/iOS App.
 - `device_type` The `device_type` to be overruled.
 This can be useful for dimmers that are reported as `light` by the Tuya API and don't support hue and saturation or for outlets that are reported as `switch`.

 ## Whitelisting scenes